mattpe/ucad/08-deployment.md

 1. Upload/copy/clone your front-end files to the server's `/var/www/html/` directory
 1. Update Apache config by enabling `DocumentRoot` and modifying proxy settings for Node app to use the sub url path version
-1. Test: open a browser and visit `https://<your-server-address>/` and `https://<your-server-address>/api/` Some simple front-end examples how to access the REST API are found [here](./assets/example-ui/).
+1. Test: open a browser and visit `https://<your-server-address>/` and `https://<your-server-address>/api/`

 #### Cross-Origin Resource Sharing (CORS)